-

 Operations Manager

 Dannette grew up in Ohio and moved to North Carolina in 1992 to attend Duke University.
 She has worked as a labor organizer, on U.S. policy in Central and South America, and on Black land tenure.
-Dannette lives in Durham, North Carolina with her husband and two children.
+Dannette lives in Durham, North Carolina with her two children.
 She studies Black intellectual history in graduate school.
 She also loves yoga, baking bread, gardening, and nurturing her children’s passions and talents.

 Pronouns: She/her/ella919-566-1913